Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 And one of those features believe it or not => **JavaScript doesn't even have the feature of `Timer`, that's in the web browser too.
 And we get labels for each of these features**, for example label for the `Timer` in web browser is: `setTimeout`

 `setTimeout` is not doing anything of interest in JavaScript, instead it's a label for the timer built to the web browser.

+`document` is a label for HTML DOM web browser feature.